TMCApplications/spendology.io-docs/source/docs/widget-configuration.blade.md

 });
 ```

-> If you want to know what fires this event then please see the "[How are the widgets loaded?](/docs/how-are-widgets-loaded)" guide.

 ---
 ### Check if the expected widget placeholder exists # {#widgets-placeholder-check}
 You should notice that inside the example config file each the widgets and their configurations are wrapped in a check